Images by Stacie Telnock at Blue Sky and Blooms

 The Chicken Sanctuary

-"Myrtle" - Myrtle came to us when a farm store call, concerned she was not doing well.
+"Myrtle" - came to us when a farm store called, concerned she was not doing well.
 Myrtle hatched with one eye and a cross beak requiring special feedings, but she more than makes up for it with her antics.
 Myrtle is deeply missed by many people.